nikolliervin/profanity-detection/README.md

 The Profanity Detector utilizes a simple binary classifier that has been built and trained to distinguish between clean and profane language.
 The underlying algorithm analyzes the input string and returns `true` if it contains bad words and `false` otherwise.

+# Model Accuracy

+The machine learning model, trained using ML.NET, showed a good level of accuracy on the given dataset.

+- **Accuracy:** 80.90%

 ## Note

 While the Profanity Detector is effective in identifying common profanity and bad words, but it may not be exhaustive.
 I am actively working to increase the accuracy of the detection.